BioKT/ResDocs/docs/Markdown/syntax.md

 ## Line Elements.
 - Emphasis.

+To emphasis text, markdown have options line **bold** text and *italic*.
+Use one `*` symbol before and after the text to apply italic and two for bold.
+You can apply both by using the symbol three times (combining bold and italic).

 * * *

 - Links.

+For introducing links in the text, use the syntax [text to hyperlink] followed by (URL or .md file path inside repo).
+Here you have and example where our [BioKT Lab Page](https://sites.google.com/view/biokt?pli=1) is hyperlinked.

 * * *

 - Code.

+If you want to introduce some commands "in line", `like this`, you have to use the "`" symbol before and after.

 * * *

 ## Others.
 - Images.

 * * *

 - Skip Markdown syntax.

+If you want to ignore the characters of the Markdown syntax, use \ before any character.
 * * *